davidzyx/compose-stash/README.md

 # compose-stash

-A collection of Docker Compose files for various services
+A collection of Docker Compose files I use for various services.
+Not guaranteed to work as it is.